F.A.Q. Frequently Asked Questions.

 International Customers must wash all hair prior to posting!

 If you are unable to wash the hair a washing service is provided for a fee, please ensure you have selected this service before checkout.
 Click here for the Washing Service

 Wash the hair in human shampoo only (please NO conditioner) and then leave to air dry thoroughly.
-Once dry give it a quick brush to remove any knots, debris etc then place it into a plastic zip lock/ sandwich type bag with your details on the front.
+Once dry give it a quick brush to remove any knots, debris etc then finally place it into a plastic zip lock/ sandwich type bag with your details on the front.